Career Transition

 Your role might be a dream, but the rumors you’ve been hearing are becoming more substantial by the day: The company is in trouble.

-If you suspect your employer is not going to make it to the next year, better to start looking for a new job while you still have your old one.
+If you suspect your employer won’t make it to next year, it’s better to start looking for a new job while you still have your old one.

 5. You’ve reached the burnout stage.